Small order asymptotics for nonlinear fractional problems

 \section{Abstract}

-Víctor Hernández-Santamaría is supported by the program ``Estancias posdoctorales por M\'exico'' of CONACyT, Mexico.
+Víctor Hernández-Santamaría is supported by the program \emph{Estancias posdoctorales por M\'exico} of CONACyT, Mexico.
 Alberto Saldaña is supported by UNAM-DGAPA-PAPIIT grant IA101721, Mexico.
 The authors thank Pierre Aime Feulefack, Sven Jarohs, and Tobias Weth for helpful discussions and Harbir Antil for sharing some relevant references.
+We also thank the anonymous referee for helpful comments and suggestions.